Structure and Calendar

 The purpose of the course is to introduce participants with marketing management principles and tools available to artistic and cultural institutions.

 The course will address the basic principles of marketing, both to acquire new visitors and to maintain regular guests We will discuss the visitor’s experience and we will identify strategies and policies to design and deliver an excellent customer experience.
 Thus, we will discuss the marketing concept, the equilibrium between product and customer orientation, cultural products, and the strategies to position them in the market.
 Once the marketing strategies are clarified, we will discuss how to make operative decisions related to pricing, channel, and communication.
 Finally, we will address the Customer Relationship Management guidelines, which should drive any investment in maintaining customers and turning them into promoters.

-Social and economic impacts of festival and events
+Social and economic impacts of arts and culture

 Economic and social impact studies are precious for festival and event organizers as they give visibility to important outcomes.
 The course aims to investigate how these types of studies can be designed and implemented.